Institute for the Study of European Laws (ISEL)

 Professor Philippa Watson is Professor in Law at The City Law School.
 Her research interests lie in the sphere of EU social & employment law and competition law.
 She has recently published (with Evelyn Ellis) EU Antidiscrimination Law (OUP, November 2012).
 The second edition of her monograph EU Social and Employment law (OUP) will be published in March 2014.
 She is Secretary to the UK Association for European Lawy (UKAEL)

-Daniel Wilsher is Senior Lecturer in Law at The City Law School.
+Professor Daniel Wilsher is Professor in Law at The City Law School.
 He researches in the fields of public, competition, energy, EU and immigration law.
 His book Immigration Detention: Law, History, Politics (Cambridge University Press, 2011) was the first study of this important issue.
 He is currently engaged in a project looking at the interaction of competition and climate policies in European Law.

 1st February 2017, 1pm - 3pm